Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-We have been showing that the \SEHText levels can precisely be characterized by increasing lengths Hausdorff reductions to $\NExpTime$.
-At the base level, the class $\NExpTime$ itself can be seen as the class of languages admitting a Hausdorff reduction of length~$1$ to a $\NExpTime$ language.
-Above \NExpTime there is the \BHText over $\NExpTime$, which is characterized by Hausdorff reduction of constant length (bigger than~$1$).
-Above this, there is the \SEHThetaLevel of the \SEHText, where we have $\PNExpPar = \PNExpLog$, characterized by Hausdorff reductions of polynomial length.
-And then, there is the \SEHDeltaLevel of the \SEHText, where $\PNExp = \NPNExp$, characterized by Hausdorff reductions of exponential length.
-For this reason, we have that the levels of the \SEHText are actually (some of) the intermediate levels between the first and the second level of the \WEHStressedText (see \cref{fig_iterated_exponentials_meta-hierarchy})---an equivalent of $\Oracle{\ExpTime}{\NPTime}$ does not belong to \SExpHier.
+We have been showing that the \SEHText levels are exactly characterized by $\NExpTime$ Hausdorff classes of increasing lengths.
+At the base level, the class $\NExpTime$ itself is the class of $\NExpTime$ Hausdorff languages of length~$1$.
+Above \NExpTime there is the \BHText over $\NExpTime$, which is the class of Hausdorff languages of constant length (greater than~$1$).
+Above this, there is the \SEHThetaLevel of $\SExpHier$, where we have $\PNExpPar = \PNExpLog$, characterized by $\NExpTime$ Hausdorff languages of polynomial length.
+And then, there is the \SEHDeltaLevel of $\SExpHier$, where $\PNExp = \NPNExp$, characterized by $\NExpTime$ Hausdorff languages of exponential length.
+For this reason, we have that the levels of the \SEHText are actually (some of) the intermediate levels of the first step of the \WEHStressedText (see \zcref{fig_iterated_exponentials_meta-hierarchy})---an equivalent of $\Oracle{\ExpTime}{\NPTime}$ does not belong to \SExpHier.
 Therefore, these two hierarchies are not unrelated entities.

-Understanding whether $\PNExpPar$ is strictly contained in $\PNExp$ is therefore tantamount to understanding whether exponentially-long Hausdorff reductions are strictly more powerful than polynomially-long ones.
+Understanding whether $\PNExpPar$ is strictly contained in $\PNExp$ is therefore tantamount to understanding whether exponentially\nbdash-long Hausdorff reductions to $\NExpTime$ Hausdorff predicates are strictly more powerful than polynomially\nbdash-long ones.
 Given that these two classes are equivalent to two intermediate levels in the first step of the \WEHStressedText, we conjecture that this is the case, and hence that $\PNExpPar \neq \PNExp$, like it was conjectured that $\ParOracle{\PTime}{\NPTime} \neq \Oracle{\PTime}{\NPTime}$~(see, e.g.,~\cite{Krentel1988,Wagner1990,Beigel1991}).

 The following downward separation result however implies that proving $\PNExpPar \neq \PNExp$ will unlikely be easy, as this would cause the separation of \PTime from \NPTime.
 Indeed, if $\PTime$ were equal to $\NPTime$, then $\ExpTime$ would equal $\NExpTime$~\cite{Hartmanis1985}.
 From this, it would follow a collapse of the \SEHText to \ExpTime~\cite{Hemachandra1989} involving \PNExpPar as well.
-Below, we provide also an additional proof.
+Below, we provide also a different proof.

 \begin{theorem} If $\PNExpPar \neq \PNExp$, then $\PTime \neq \NPTime$. \end{theorem}